bisheshk/ligra/README.md

 applications is consistent with the method used to compress the graph with the encoder program.

-Input Format for Ligra applications and the Ligra+ encoder
+Input Format for LOUD Ligra applications and the LOUD Ligra+ encoder
 -----------
-The input format of unweighted graphs should be in one of two formats (the Ligra+ encoder currently only supports the first format).
+The input format of unweighted graphs should be in one of two formats (the LOUD Ligra+ encoder currently only supports the first format).

 1) The adjacency graph format from the Problem Based Benchmark Suite (http://www.cs.cmu.edu/~pbbs/benchmarks/graphIO.html).
 The adjacency